 This ingredient has been shown to cause kidney failure and cancer of the urinary tract.

 5. What can I do if I have been diagnosed with bladder cancer?

 If you have bladder cancer, follow the recommendations from your oncology (healthcare) team.
 In addition, incorporate the diet and lifestyle tips above into your health maintenance plan.
 If you are a smoker, the most important thing that you can do is stop smoking.
 General nutrition and lifestyle recommendations include maintaining a healthy weight, being physically active, and eating a healthy diet with a variety of vegetables, fruits, whole grains, beans, and legumes.
-There is also some research indicating that along with your bladder cancer treatment, certain high-dose vitamins may help decrease the risk of recurrence.

 For more information, follow us on Facebook, Instagram, and Twitter @Theralogix!
 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.